 Last time we looked at the Google’s Answer Boxes, we came up with quite a handful of interesting observations.
-However, we couldn’t quite give you the best explanation of what it takes to get your website there.
+However, we couldn’t quite give you the best explanation of what it takes to get your website on the position zero, as some named it.
 We gathered you needed to be regarded as an authority site, but what does that really translate into?

 The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny…’ – Isaac Asimov

 So we set out to find out more about the issue, only this time with a more scientific outlook on things.
 This meant that, while we could still look at only some examples, we could make the sample much bigger.
 What’s a big enough sample?
 Well, in statistics a couple of thousands is usually enough.
 So just to make sure, we looked at about 10 000 keywords.
 Of course, we didn’t have one person (or more) look at every scenario, but rather we devised an algorithm that would do the job for us.

 The algorithm did automatic keyword research.
 It looked for phrases such as “what is…” and “who is…”, adding just one letter after the phrase ( “what is a”, “what is b”, and so on up to “what is z”) and taking into account the autocomplete suggestions (since those are supposed to be most popular searches, therefore the ones most likely to elicit answer boxes).